ropensci/tokenizers/README.md

 words, and sentences, and a function for splitting longer texts into separate documents, each with the same number of words.
-The package is built on the [stringi](http://www.gagolewski.com/software/stringi/) and [Rcpp](http://www.rcpp.org/) packages for lightening fast yet correct tokenization in UTF-8.
+The package is built on the [stringi](http://www.gagolewski.com/software/stringi/) and [Rcpp](http://www.rcpp.org/) packages for fast yet correct tokenization in UTF-8.

 See the “[Introduction to the tokenizers Package](https://ropensci.github.io/tokenizers/articles/introduction-to-tokenizers.html)”